Swanson-Hysell/Example_Github_Repo/README.md

-# Example_Github_Repo
+# Example Github Repository

-This example repository will be used for a tutorial to EPS first-year graduate students
+This example repository will be used for a tutorial to EPS first-year graduate students.